openstax/cookbook/README.md

 $> ./docker/build
 ```

+Note this builds the runtime environment, suitable for running in production and some development work.
+If you want a more full development environment, use VS Code using the remote containers extension.
+This will build the development environment with a nice terminal, VS Code Live Share for pairing, etc.  To install the remote containers extension, visit `vscode:extension/ms-vscode-remote.remote-containers` in a browser.

 This image includes all of the versions of gems used in each recipe so that they are available when used to bake files.
 Notably, if you change the version of a gem in one of the executable recipes, you'll need to either rebuild the Docker image or call the `./scripts/install_used_gem_versions` script which scans through all of the recipes, installing the gem versions they specify in their inline gem file declarations.

 To drop into the Docker container: